 - Wifi Router Guard

 - Blushield EMF Protection – Tesla Gold Disc

 The Bottom Line

-Should you turn off your router at night?
+Should you turn off WiFi at night?
 Most probably, yes.
 That is not only for your health but also for the ultimate performance and durability of your Wi-Fi devices.
 The only exception could be if you have a smart home or home security system that heavily relies on the availability of the internet.